Pro-Bandey/Also-Inspect-Acode/src/readme.md

-# Eruda DevTools for Acode
+# Also Inspect Acode (Eruda DevTools for Acode)

-> A mobile in-app DevTools overlay for Acode that lets you inspect DOM elements, view console logs, monitor network activity, and debug your environment directly on your device.
+> A mobile in-app DevTools overlay for Acode that lets you inspect DOM elements, view console logs, monitor network activity, and debug your environment directly in any tab of Acode.

 ![Version](https://img.shields.io/badge/version-v1.0.0-blue)
 ![License](https://img.shields.io/badge/license-Apache--2.0-green)